cspanier/shift/shift/parser.proto/doc/parser.proto.md

 *This is an experimental version 2 of [shift.proto](../../proto/doc/proto.md).*

 `shift.parser.proto` implements a parser for an *interface description language* (IDL) named `shift.proto`.
 Its syntax is intentionally similar to C-like languages but way more limited.
-The primary use case is to describe data structures which may be used for data exchange or storage.
+The primary use case is to describe data structures for data exchange or storage.
 Use [shift.tools.protogen](../../tools.protogen/doc/tools.protogen.md) to generate C++ and/or C# code from an interface description written in `shift.proto`.

 The main benefits of version 2 over the previous version are:

 * Heavily improved parser error diagnostics.
-* New variable sized integer types along traditional fixed size integers.
+* New variable sized integer types in addition to the existing fixed size integer types.
 * Generalized built-in types with alias definitions to most common types written in `shift.proto`.
 * Many unit tests (previous version didn't have any tests because error reporting was too limited).